-If a mitigation monitor is of the opinion that a mitigation measure has not been implemented or has not been implemented correctly, the problem will be brought before the construction manager for resolution.
+If the mitigation monitor determines that a mitigation measure, in the opinion of the monitor, has not been implemented correctly, the problem will be brought before the construction manager for resolution.
 The decision of the construction manager is final unless appealed to the District superintendent and/or his designee.
 The construction manager will have the authority to issue stop work orders until the dispute is resolved.